Will Courts Permit Secret Settlements in Product Liability and Personal Injury Matters?

 The court cited an array of New York opinions and authority in support of its premise.
 It noted that when confidentiality is permitted, they must be narrowly written and narrowly construed.

-However, the court also noted that the public interest was particularly at stake here due to the nature of the lawsuit: a products liability suit concerning a mass marketed and allegedly defective baby carriage.
+However, the court also noted that the public interest was particularly at stake here due to the nature of the lawsuit: a products liability suit concerning a mass-marketed and allegedly defective baby carriage.
 The court found that in a matter where it is alleged that the wrongful death of a child was caused by a defective product, the public interest was especially at stake.
-The court found that any interest between the parties regarding keeping the details of the settlement secret did not constitute good cause and were outweighed by the public interest.
+The court found that any interest between the parties regarding keeping the details of the settlement secret did not constitute good cause and was outweighed by the public interest.